Murder of Eitam and Na'ama Henkin

-The killing of Eitam and Na'ama Henkin occurred on October 1, 2015, in the West Bank.
-A married Israeli couple from Neria, Eitam Simon Henkin, a doctoral student at Tel Aviv University who also held American citizenship, and Na'ama Henkin, a graphic designer, were shot and killed.
+A married Israeli couple from Neria, Eitam Simon Henkin, a doctoral student at Tel Aviv University who also held American citizenship, and Na'ama Henkin, a graphic designer, were shot and killed on October 1, 2015, in the West Bank.
 The Henkins were driving past the town of Beit Furik, when the attack occurred.
 The Henkins' four children were in the van at the time of their parents' killing.

 According to a statement released by Israel's Ministry of Foreign Affairs, a group affiliated with the Fatah Al-Aqsa Martyrs' Brigades claimed responsibility for the attack.
 However, the Israeli prosecution indicated that the attack was carried out by a Hamas cell.